mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 [00:02:04]

 **Michaela:** Yeah, I'm really, really excited.
-It's also the first interview for me, where I have like two guests here on my shows.
-I'm so I'm super excited.
-And I normally start my show with asking my guests how they actually landed in tech.
+It's also the first interview for me, where I have like two guests on my shows.
+I'm super excited.
+And l normally start my show with asking my guests how they actually landed in tech.
 So a little bit about your journey and here, I think it's really interesting because you both have such a wild, a little bit wild and very diverse backgrounds.
 So three, I want to start with you.
 You served in the United States air force.
 Like, I mean, it's already makes me wow.
 Right.
 And you led engineering teams there.
 How did you get into us air force.
-And how did you get into software engineering and how was that experience before.
+And how did you get into software engineering and how was that experience.
 [00:02:44]

 **Trier:**  Yeah.
-I actually got into the air force through, by attending the air force academy.
+I actually got into the air force through, attending the air force academy.
 So I attended the air force academy for four years for college and then got commissioned as an officer.
-And I actually.
-Wanting to be an engineer.
+And I actually, wanted to be an engineer.
 I majored in systems engineering because my dream job was actually to work on the planes.
 The future planes at the airport was going to build and take feedback from the pilot to make changes.